-To promote buy-in, you may find it helpful to link any suggestions that you have to introduce or revise a PDR scheme to strategic initiatives such as Athena SWAN, the Race Equality Charter or staff experience survey outcomes.
+To promote buy-in, you may find it helpful to note the importance of a PDR scheme to strategic initiatives such as Athena SWAN, the Race Equality Charter, the Research Staff Concordat or staff experience survey outcomes.

 PDR forms will contain personal data and may contain "special category" information under the GDPR (highly sensitive data), so you will need to ensure that PDR forms are stored and shared securely.
 Only those people who have demonstrable need to see the forms should do so.

 In many departments, the only people who see the forms are: